 - Economic growth may only benefit a small % of the population.
 For example, if a country produces more oil, it will see an increase in GDP.
 However, it is possible, that this oil is only owned by one firm, and therefore, the average worker doesn’t really benefit.

 - Corruption.
-A country may see higher GDP, but the benefits of growth may be siphoned into the bank accounts of politicians
+A country may see higher GDP, but the benefits of growth may be syphoned into the bank accounts of politicians

 - Congestion.
 Economic growth can cause an increase in congestion.
 This means people will spend longer in traffic jams.
 GDP may increase but they have lower living standards because they spend more time in traffic jams.

 - Military spending.
-A country may increase GDP through spending more on military goods.
+A country may increase GDP by spending more on military goods.
 However, if this is at the expense of health care and education it can lead to lower living standards.